hsaghir/hsaghir.github.io/_posts/data_science/2017-06-26-pytorch_starter.md

 ##### 1.  the torch array replaces numpy ndarray ->provides linear algebra on GPU support

-PyTorch provides a multi-dimensional array like Numpy array that can be processed on GPU when it's datatype is cast as (torch.cuda.TensorFloat).
-This array and it's associated functions are general scientific computing tool and don't know anything about gradients, optimization or neural nets in general.
+PyTorch provides a multi-dimensional array like Numpy array that can be processed on GPU when it's data type is cast as (torch.cuda.TensorFloat).
+This array and it's associated functions are general scientific computing tool.

 confer [Torch for numpy users](https://github.com/torch/torch7/wiki/Torch-for-Numpy-users) for how it relates to numpy.